cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ## Weekly support tasks

-- Update the [`#cg-support`](https://gsa-tts.slack.com/messages/cg-support/) topic to include your name as the support contact.
+Update the [`#cg-support`](https://gsa-tts.slack.com/messages/cg-support/) topic to include your name as the support contact.
-- Check for any new CVEs in [Elasticsearch](https://www.cvedetails.com/vulnerability-list/vendor_id-13554/Elasticsearch.html), and [Redis](https://www.cvedetails.com/vulnerability-list/vendor_id-15183/product_id-31837/Pivotal-Software-Redis.html).

 ## Review expiring certificates